 Mary Coleman was born in Portland Oregon in 1983.
 She was raised in an artistic family, but her goal from a young age was to become an epidemiologist.
 As she grew older, it became apparent her strengths lay in painting and not in medical science.
 In order to retain both passions she chose to pursue fine art and create work with strong ties to medicine, in particular images exploring the history of infectious disease.

 In 2006 Mary moved abroad to New Zealand, where she lived for 11 years.
 From 2008 until 2011 she attended Elam School of Arts in Auckland, New Zealand.
 A few years after graduation, Mary went on to obtain a Master of Art and Design at Auckland University of Technology.
 She completed the program in 2015.
-Her painting series Beneath the Skin, started as part of her postgraduate thesis and continues to be her primary focus.
+Her painting series, Beneath the Skin, started as part of her postgraduate thesis and was completed in late 2017.

 From 2013 until she departed New Zealand in April of 2017, Mary volunteered at The Northland Medical Museum.
 Her experiences there, and constant access to the museum library, fueled much of the content of her paintings.
 She also benefited from working with retired medical professionals who were always eager to share their experiences and knowledge.
 Mary was able to contribute her own knowledge of infectious disease by creating entire displays on the topic.